bartelsk/PowerDesigner/Repository/Samples/DocumentSamples/README.md

 These samples show how to work with repository documents.

-The `RepositoryDocument` is the class for managing the storage of any file (except the file storing design model) in the repository.
+The `RepositoryDocument` class manages the storage of any file (except the file storing design model) in the repository.
 The `Document` object does not own any sub-object.
 The whole file content is stored in a binary format.